Program Description

 - How the Ukraine War Has Reordered Eurasia and the World

-- The European Balance of Power: New Realities and Historical Context
+- The European Balance of Power: Why History Matters

 The above topics may change to address current events and interests of the participants at the time of the seminar.